LethaboDev56/Eduvos-projects-1/README.md

-# Eduvos-projects-1
+# Eduvos Projects

-Projects completed during my Higher Certificate in Information Systems at Eduvos.
+This repository contains projects I completed during my Higher Certificate in Information Systems.

-Includes practical work in programming, databases, and system development.
+## Skills Used:
+- Java
+- SQL
+- Problem solving

+## About:
+These projects demonstrate my understanding of basic programming and system development concepts.